Jimi Hendrix: First recordings

-In July 1965, Hendrix made his first television appearance on Nashville's Channel 5 Night Train.
+In July 1965, Hendrix made his first television appearance on Night Train, a program produced and aired on Nashville TV station WLAC-TV (now WTVF).
 Performing in Little Richard's ensemble band, he backed up vocalists Buddy and Stacy on "Shotgun".
 The video recording of the show marks the earliest known footage of Hendrix performing.
 Richard and Hendrix often clashed over tardiness, wardrobe, and Hendrix's stage antics, and in late July, Richard's brother Robert fired him.

 On July 27, Hendrix signed his first recording contract with Juggy Murray at Sue Records and Copa Management.
 He then briefly rejoined the Isley Brothers, and recorded a second single with them, "Move Over and Let Me Dance" backed with "Have You Ever Been Disappointed".
 Later that year, he joined a New York-based R&B band, Curtis Knight and the Squires, after meeting Knight in the lobby of a hotel where both men were staying.
 Hendrix performed with them for eight months.

 In October 1965, he and Knight recorded the single, "How Would You Feel" backed with "Welcome Home".
 Despite his two-year contract with Sue, Hendrix signed a three-year recording contract with entrepreneur Ed Chalpin on October 15.
 While the relationship with Chalpin was short-lived, his contract remained in force, which later caused legal and career problems for Hendrix.
 During his time with Knight, Hendrix briefly toured with Joey Dee and the Starliters, and worked with King Curtis on several recordings including Ray Sharpe's two-part single, "Help Me".
 Hendrix earned his first composer credits for two instrumentals, "Hornets Nest" and "Knock Yourself Out", released as a Curtis Knight and the Squires single in 1966.